bpucker/KIPEs/README.md

 `--simcut` specifies the minimal similarity of BLAST hits against the subject to be considered.
 The value range is 0 to 100 with default at 40.

 `--checks` activates (on) or deactivates (off) the validation of input data.
 Sequence names provided in the conserved positions files are checked against the sequence names in the bait sequence files.

+`--genesize` s.
+`--minsim` s.
+`--minres` s.
+`--minreg` s.
+`--pathway` can be used to provide the order of all steps in the pathway as a text file.
+One enzyme/gene name needs to be given per line and the names need to match the names of provided data files (bait sequence and residue/domain info files) excactly.If no information about the pathway genes/enzymes is provided, results will be sorted in alphabetical order.
+Enzyme/gene names missing from the pathway file will be appended to the provided list to avoid the loss of results.

 `--mafft` full path to MAFFT binary if this is not included in $PATH.
+MAFFT can be downloaded as a single binary here: https://mafft.cbrc.jp/alignment/software/ .

 `--blastp` full path to blastp binary if this is not included in $PATH.
+BLAST can be downloaded from the [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 `--tblastn` full path to tblastn binary if this is not included in $PATH.
+BLAST can be downloaded from the [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 `--makeblastdb` full path to makeblastdb binary if this is not included in $PATH.
+BLAST can be downloaded from the [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 `--fasttree` full path to FastTree binary.
 If this option is set, a phylogenetic tree is used to classify candidate sequences.
 FastTree can be downloaded as a single binary file here: http://www.microbesonline.org/fasttree/ .